Roman–Parthian Wars: Battle of Carrhae (53 BC)

 In 53 BC, Crassus led an invasion of Mesopotamia, with catastrophic results; at the Battle of Carrhae, Crassus and his son Publius were defeated and killed by a Parthian army under General Surena.
 The bulk of his force was either killed or captured; of 42,000 men, about half died, a quarter made it back to Syria, and the remainder became prisoners of war.
 Rome was humiliated by this defeat, and this was made even worse by the fact that the Parthians had captured several Legionary Eagles.
 It is also mentioned by Plutarch that the Parthians found the Roman prisoner of war that resembled Crassus the most, dressed him as a woman and paraded him through Parthia for all to see.
 This, however, could easily be Roman propaganda.
 Orodes II, with the rest of the Parthian Army, defeated the Armenians and captured their country.
 However, Surena's victory invoked the jealousy of the Parthian king, and he ordered Surena's execution.
 Following Surena's death, Orodes II himself took command of the Parthian army and led an unsuccessful military campaign into Syria.
 The Battle of Carrhae was one of the first major battles between the Romans and Parthians.

 The following year, the Parthians launched raids into Syria, and in 51 BC mounted a major invasion led by the crown prince Pacorus and the general Osaces; they besieged Cassius in Antioch, and caused considerable alarm in the Roman provinces in Asia.
 Cicero, who had been chosen governor of adjacent Cilicia for that year, marched with two legions to lift the siege.
-Pacorus fell back, but was ambushed in his retreat by Cassius near Antigonea and Osaces was killed.
+Pacorus fell back, but was ambushed in his retreat by Cassius near Antigoneia and Osaces was killed.